vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - Possible weaknesses and plans (where are they, who's who? what's up?)
 Shorten the list a bit, make it faster to find all the clues and locations

+Who: Black Company and Fireside
+What: Burn houses into a demonic symbol
+When: Over the last month, ends tonight
+Where: 5 local businesses around Santa Cruz
+Why: Someone wants to become a rift.
+How: Mundane fires, restoration projects give access to locations, where mythical items are planted.

+Person being tortured > Map locations of hideouts > targeted buildings Damon alone in the parking garage?
+The other three at their targets?
+Find the arsonists > Stop the arsons before they happen.
 # Background
 ### Local Businesses Targeted
 Across the street lies an ashen corpse of a building: a mom and pop shop by Bay Street, or maybe a hobby store just outside of downtown, slumps in the blackened ruins of it former self.
 Periodically, frequently, within the last month an amber hue would outshine the stars, or onlookers would remark the dark smoke that came from Midtown and filled the blue sky.
 Local businesses were burning.
 Local businesses are still burning.